I know why people search “Why I Left eXp Realty” so often.

 Some agents try their best to avoid being involved in the recruiting process.

-They didn’t join eXp in order to recruit agents.
+They didn’t join eXp to recruit agents.

 Recruiting is necessary for the expansion of eXp.